MarcialRosales/java-pcf-workshops/README.md

 **Reference documentation**:
 - http://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html

+# Organizing application routes

+To work on this lab, we are going to checkout the branch `routes`.

+We have the following apps: `app1`, `app2`, `app3` pushed to PCF using this [manifest](https://github.com/MarcialRosales/java-pcf-workshops/blob/routes/apps/lab2-manifest.yml).
+And we want to expose them the following way:

+<public_domain>/v1/tasks -> app1
+<public_domain>/v1/vin -> app2
+<public_domain>/v1 -> app3

+0. `git checkout routes`,
+1. `cd apps\demo`,
+2. build the demo app `mvn install`,
+3. `cd ..``
+1. Push 3 apps : `cf push -f labs-manifest.yml`
+2. Create subdomain: `cf create-domain <org> mr.apps-dev.chdc20-cf.solera.com` (not absolutely necessary)
+3. Create first route : `cf create-route development mr.apps-dev.chdc20-cf.solera.com --path v1/tasks `.
+This step is only necessary if we want to reserve the route.
+Say we dont have the applications ready to be deployed but we want to reserve their routes.
+4. Check the routes: `cf routes` returns at least this line:
+  `development                                     mr.apps-dev.chdc20-cf.solera.com          /v1/tasks`
+5. Map the route to app1 :  `cf map-route app1 mr.apps-dev.chdc20-cf.solera.com --path v1/tasks`
+6. Test it: `curl https://mr.apps-dev.chdc20-cf.solera.com/v1/tasks/env | jq .vcap | grep vcap.application.name ` shall return `"vcap.application.name": "app1"`
+7. Note: The applications, in this case app1, receives the full url, i.e. `/v1/tasks/*`.
+See lab2-manifest.yml for exact details.
+8. Create 2nd route: `cf map-route app2 mr.apps-dev.chdc20-cf.solera.com --path v1/vin `
+9. Test it: `curl https://mr.apps-dev.chdc20-cf.solera.com/v1/vin/env | jq .vcap | grep vcap.application.name ` shall return `"vcap.application.name": "app2"`
+10. Create 3rd route: `cf map-route app3 mr.apps-dev.chdc20-cf.solera.com --path v1 `
+11. Test it: `curl https://mr.apps-dev.chdc20-cf.solera.com/v1/env | jq .vcap | grep vcap.application.name ` shall return `"vcap.application.name": "app3"`

+As you can see it is a pretty basic proxy with limited capability to do any fancy stuff like url rewrites and/or define routes per operation (GET, etc.).
+But at least, with this lab we can an idea of the kind of things we can build.

 ## Private and Public routes/domains

 What domains exists in our organization? try `cf domains`.
 Anyone is private? and what does it mean private?
 Private domain is that domain which is registered with the internal IP address of the load balancer.
 And additionally, this private domain is not part of the public wildcard DNS name used to name public servers.
 In other words, there wont be any DNS server able to resolve the private domain.